zipang/Temples/README.md

 ### Binding the `class` attribute

-There is a special syntax for the `class` attribute, because its a list of values, and usually, you need more control to change it.
+There is a special syntax for the `class` attribute allowing you to specify the values you want to alter.
 Because the `class` attribute is a space separated list of values, you usually want to toggle certain values/state within a particular range, leaving the others untouched.
 This is exactly what you can do with the extended `data-bind` syntax for the class attribute :